kfrederix/single-spa-angular-esm/doc/background.md

 Since v17, Angular provides an improved builder which is based on [Vite](https://vitejs.dev) (dev server) and [esbuild](https://esbuild.github.io) (output bundling).

-Since Vite does not support SystemJS as an output format (and has no plans to ever do so) it makes perfect sense for us to refactor our micro-frontend setup to align with the envisioned native-ESM approach which will be recommended by single-spa core team going forward.
+Since esbuild does not support SystemJS as an output format (and likely never will) it makes perfect sense for us to refactor our micro-frontend setup to align with the envisioned native-ESM approach which will be recommended by single-spa core team going forward.

 ## Solving native importmap shortcomings